JainamKhetani/Victorians-krushi-kram/readme.md

 | 📌 Additional Work | Debugging, feature optimization, performance checks |

 ---

-### 🤝 Team Collaboration Summary
+### 🤝 Team Collaboration & Project Closure

-- ✅ Equal participation in development tasks
+- ✅ Equal and active participation across all development phases
-- ✅ Clear communication and responsibility sharing
+- ✅ Clear communication and well-defined responsibility sharing
-- ✅ Collaborative testing and integration
+- ✅ Collaborative testing, debugging, and feature integration
-- ✅ Joint ownership of final project output
+- ✅ Joint ownership of design decisions and final project output

-> 🌟 *This project reflects balanced teamwork, mutual contribution, and collective responsibility toward delivering a secure and scalable HRMS solution.*
+> 🌟 *This project is a result of balanced teamwork, consistent collaboration, and collective accountability, ensuring both technical correctness and real-world relevance.*

 ---